xlladdins/xll/docs/Excel4MacrosA-D.md

 **Related Functions**

-ADD.BAR   Adds a menu bar
+ADD.BAR&nbsp;&nbsp;&nbsp;Adds a menu bar

-ADD.MENU   Adds a menu to a menu bar
+ADD.MENU&nbsp;&nbsp;&nbsp;Adds a menu to a menu bar

-ADD.TOOL   Adds one or more buttons to a toolbar
+ADD.TOOL&nbsp;&nbsp;&nbsp;Adds one or more buttons to a toolbar

-ADD.TOOLBAR   Creates a toolbar with the specified tools
+ADD.TOOLBAR&nbsp;&nbsp;&nbsp;Creates a toolbar with the specified tools

-DELETE.COMMAND   Deletes a command from a menu
+DELETE.COMMAND&nbsp;&nbsp;&nbsp;Deletes a command from a menu

-ENABLE.COMMAND   Enables or disables a menu or custom command
+ENABLE.COMMAND&nbsp;&nbsp;&nbsp;Enables or disables a menu or custom command

-GET.TOOLBAR   Retrieves information about a toolbar
+GET.TOOLBAR&nbsp;&nbsp;&nbsp;Retrieves information about a toolbar

-RENAME.COMMAND   Changes the name of a command or menu
+RENAME.COMMAND&nbsp;&nbsp;&nbsp;Changes the name of a command or menu

 Return to [top](#A)